 - Providing a robust and secure mobile workforce platform, which in-house implementation could find complex to deliver and operate

 Lower CAPEX will be achieved, but not limited by:

 - Reducing the requirement for building large IT infrastructure to support vast applications

 - Shifting of the traditional capital investments requirements, for building and maintaining organizations’ primary and secondary data centers as well as IT infrastructure, to cloud service providers - CAPEX to OPEX shift

 - Re-tooling and optimizing your IT Department to provide more project than operational support

 In, "Is the cloud the right fit for my organization," I wrote that cloud CIO's and Senior IT Management must ask the right questions before jumping on the cloud bandwagon.
-Once those questions are answered within the organization, benefits of the cloud will outweigh any potential downsides.
+Once those questions are answered within the organization, the benefits of the cloud will outweigh any potential downsides.

 But please don’t forget the one major downside, which can creep up on you if the cloud portfolio is not managed properly.
-It is imperative that you have a close eye on the cloud service’s capacity variability, as this is a one of the uncertainties that cloud services might have on your OPEX.
+It is imperative that you have a close eye on the cloud service’s capacity variability, as this is one of the uncertainties that cloud services might have on your OPEX.
 These uncertainties will be driven by potentially variable month-to-month consumption patterns, which will make your budgeting somewhat difficult to predict.

-StratoGrid Advisory IT Advisory practice have assisted numerous organizations analyzing and structuring IT budgets to support their cloud services budget shift.
+StratoGrid Advisory IT Advisory practice has assisted numerous organizations analyzing and structuring IT budgets to support their cloud services budget shift.
 Please let us know if we can be of any assistance to your organization.